nicebucket-org/nicebucket/README.md

 - **AWS Integration**: Rust AWS SDK
 - **UI Components**: shadcn/ui

-We chose this stack because it gives us the performance of a native app with the flexibility of web technologies.
+We chose this stack because it lets us use our TypeScript knowledge while not having to use Electron.
-Tauri was perfect for our needs - it's lightweight, secure, and lets us use our existing TypeScript knowledge.
+Just kidding, we did not have prior experience so we just decided on Tauri because it sounded promising.
+So far we're quite happy with the decision.

 ## Contributing